mia-platform/documentation/docs/runtime_suite/crud-service.md

 ![Position Index](img/position-index.png)

 When the index is created you can use $nearSphere.
-For example to search an hero near you, beetween 0 meters and 1200 meters from your position longitude: 9.18 and latitude: 45.46 (Milan, Italy), you can use this MongoDB query.
+For example to search a plate near you, beetween 0 meters and 1200 meters from your position longitude: 9.18 and latitude: 45.46 (Milan, Italy), you can use this MongoDB query.

 ```json
 {"position":